quadural/MoreRealistic_FS25/readme.md

 * earth gravity (this was not the case in base game FS2011 and 2013)
 * IRL mass (realistic fillType density, no mass limit, better center of mass)
 * More realistic harvest and working speed (still a bit "easy" compared to IRL, but you will want that high horse power shinny tractor or bigger combine now.)
-* Engine with proper torque curve (try to compare John Deere 3650 and Landini REX4 120 with or without MR, at work in a hilly field)
+* Engine with proper torque curve (base game = same torque shape for 95% of vehicles)
-* new transmission management (MR game engine make use of its own function, for automatic shifting too = far more realistic - try making 0-40kph with the MT635 with or without MR, automatic shifting ON) => it can handle hydrostatic transmission (drive 30 seconds the Massey Ferguson 8570 on road without MR and with MR => if you love driving by yourself : difficult to get back to base game feeling)
+* new transmission management (MR game engine make use of its own function, for automatic shifting too = far more realistic - try making 0-40kph with the MT635 with or without MR, automatic shifting ON) => it can handle hydrostatic transmission too (drive 30 seconds the Massey Ferguson 8570 on road without MR and with MR => if you love driving by yourself : this is the mod for you)
-* no automatic brake when going downhill and going faster than max vehicle speed - let's hope AI is able to brake now
+* no more automatic brakes when going downhill, you can "overspeed" now when going downhill - let's hope AI is able to brake :-)
 * MR Combines take into account "liters per second" and crops (less yield = faster combine speed.
 Harvesting less than 100% of the header width = more speed).
-* MR Combines are limited by : header max cut speed, combine threshing capacity, engine power (chopping straw = consume more power = maybe less speed if the combine is underpowered in the current crop)
+* MR Combines are limited by : header max cut speed, combine threshing capacity, engine power (chopping straw = consume more power = maybe less speed if the combine is underpowered in the current crop // unloading on the go = more power consumed too)
-* variable center of mass depending on the fill level
+* variable center of mass depending on the fill level (useful for high trailers)
-* tires do have a great impact in game now (Example : just try to cross a wet field with a full trailer fitted with narrow road tires)
+* tires do have a great impact in game now (Example : just try to cross a wet field with a full trailer fitted with narrow road tires) => base game = same performance whatever the tire set.
+MR = please try to avoid bad choice (eg: cultivating with narrow tires)

 ---------------------------------------------
 What should you not expect from MoreRealistic ?